 Subscribe to The NT Insider

 It’s easy (and, of course, it’s free)!
-Just send a blank email to email@example.com.
+Just fill in the form in the right column on this page.
 We’ll send you an email when each new issue of The NT Insider is published.
 No spam, no advertising email, no sharing your email address, no bullshit.

 - Peter Pontificates: Computer Science Education: Yup, Still Sucks